 Principal risk Potential impact Our mitigating actions Year-on-year movement in net risk Strategic risk continued Failure of our business model to deliver sustainable growth A failure of our business model to deliver sustainable growth could have profound implications for the Company's long-term viability.
 As the This risk has huge significance to our business.
 With the acquisitive nature of the Group, the emerging use case of Generative AI and changing 7 There is a risk that we fail to adapt our business model to the changing needs of the consultancy sector is highly competitive and rapidly evolving, any stagnation in innovation or inability to adapt to market changes could result in a loss of competitive edge.
 This could lead to a gradual erosion of market share as customer preferences mean that the business must evolve itself to ensure that it remains fit for purpose and poised to exploit any advantages available in the market.
 Group and our client base resulting in operational and financial stagnation. clients might turn to competitors with more dynamic business models.
-Moreover, if Next 15's business model fails to keep pace with technological advancements, changing needs of the Group and changing Group and brand level strategy is considered when developing the annual three-point plans to ensure strategic alignment and focus on sustainable growth. client expectations, there could be a significant impact on operational efficiencies, client acquisition and retention as well as attractiveness to potential acquisition targets.
-The Company's value proposition may no longer resented with its target audience, loading to reduced shareholder The decentralised model is supported by control mechanisms and frameworks that set minimum standards across the Group, promoting consistency.
+Moreover, if Next 15's business model fails to keep pace with technological advancements, changing needs of the Group and changing Group and brand level strategy is considered when developing the annual three-point plans to ensure strategic alignment and focus on sustainable growth. client expectations, there could be a significant impact on operational The description of an electric structure law sectors are also as a

-efficiencies, client acquisition and retention as well as attractiveness to potential acquisition targets.
+Moreover, if Next 15's business model fails to keep pace with technological advancements, changing needs of the Group and changing client expectations, there could be a significant impact on operational efficiencies, client acquisition and retention as well as attractiveness to potential acquisition targets.
 The Company's value proposition may no longer resonate with its target audience, leading to reduced shareholder value.
-In the absence of sustainable growth, investment in talent and resources may also dwindle, potentially affecting the quality of services
+In the absence of sustainable growth, investment in talent and resources may also dwindle, potentially affecting the quality of services and further hindering growth prospects.

-The Board oversees and regularly reviews the performance and strategic direction of the Group.

-- Cross-brand specialist groups, such as AI Leads and the ESG Collective, facilitate collaboration and knowledge sharing, driving innovation. - A targeted M&A strategy addresses gaps in capabilities, with a recent emphasis on acquiring expertise in areas like AI. - Considered funding has been put in place to support the creation of second-line functions including Risk and Compliance and the Data Protection and Privacy Office.
+- The decentralised model is supported by control mechanisms and frameworks that set minimum standards across the Group, promoting consistency. - The Board oversees and regularly reviews the performance and strategic direction of the Group. - Cross-brand specialist groups, such as AI Leads and the ESG Collective, facilitate collaboration and knowledge sharing, driving innovation. - A targeted M&A strategy addresses gaps in capabilities, with a recent emphasis on acquiring expertise in areas like Al. - Considered funding has been put in place to support the creation of second-line functions including Risk and Compliance and the Data Protection and Privacy Office.
 These functions have been set up with the remit to provide a layer of assurance and a scalable control framework, without stifling the entrepreneurial spirit of the brands.